OctopusSamples/content-team-apps/js/generator-octopus-project/README.md

 * `OCTOPUS_DEVELOPMENT_SECURITY_ENVIRONMENT_ID` - The ID of the security development environment (i.e. the environment where security scans are run).
 * `OCTOPUS_PRODUCTION_ENVIRONMENT_ID` - The ID of the application production environment (i.e. the environment where applications are deployed).
 * `OCTOPUS_PRODUCTION_SECURITY_ENVIRONMENT_ID` - The ID of the security production environment (i.e. the environment where security scans are run).

-## Github app required to create secrets

-The following environment vars define a Github app that allows generators to create secrets when run as an action (for example, the `octopusenvironments` generator).
-This is required because the GITHUB_TOKEN exposed by Github Actions does not (and can not) have the required permissions to create secrets.

-The Github app requires the repository secrets read/write permission.

-The app is then installed in an account.
-The URL for the installed app will be something like https://github.com/settings/installations/27397631.
-The digits at the end of the URL are the installation ID.

-* `GH_APP_ID` - The Github app ID
-* `GH_INSTALLATION_ID` - The Github app installation ID (see not above about where to find this)
-* `GH_PEM_FILE` - The Github app private key

 ## SubGenerators